SKrotkih/TwilioCallKitQuickstart/README.md

 # TwilioCallKitQuickstart
 The TwilioSwiftVoiceCallKitQuickstart code refactoring

-Here is code refactoring of the [Twilio Voice Swift Quickstart for iOS](https://github.com/twilio/voice-quickstart-swift)
+Here is a code refactoring of the [Twilio Voice Swift Quickstart for iOS](https://github.com/twilio/voice-quickstart-swift)

 For using this code you should:
 1. Replace request Twilio access token in TwilioAccessTokenFetcher on yours.